Conditions InDepth: Allergic Rhinitis

 by Michael Jubinville, MPH

 Allergic rhinitis is irritation and swelling in the nose.
 It is caused by an overreaction of the immune system.
 An allergen, something that should be harmless, is inhaled through the nose.
-The allergen trigger mast cells to release histamine.
+The allergen triggers mast cells to release histamine.
 This leads to swelling of blood vessels and tissue that lines the nose and sinuses.
 This starts a chain of events that cause:

 The most common allergens come from grasses, trees, weeds, or animals.

 Types of Allergic Rhinitis

 Allergies are mild but annoying in most.
 It can cause or worsen:

 Allergic rhinitis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/allergic-rhinitis.
 Updated July 9, 2018.
 Accessed February 14, 2020.